neu-se/CS4530-Spring-2022/tutorials/week1-getting-started.md

 5. Run the command `tsc hello-world.ts`
   - This will generate a JS file called `hello-world.js`
 6. Run the file with node using the command `node hello-world.js`.
-  - This will give the below result.
+  - This will give the result below.
   - ![image](./assets/week1-getting-started/ts/result.JPG)